svenhertle/stawebg/data/sites/stawebg/documentation/index.md

 Every stawebg project must have this directory structure:

 <pre>
-config.json
+stawebg.json
 layouts/
     default/
-        head.html
-        bottom.html
+        template.html
 sites/
+    title.json
     title/
-        _config.json
         index.md
 </pre>

 ## Run stawebg ##

-You have to call stawebg in the root directory of your project. stawebg will create the directory out and subdirectories for each site:
+You have to call stawebg with the path of the root directory of your project as a parameter.
+You don't need this parameter if your work directory is this the root directory. stawebg will create the directory out and subdirectories for each site:

 <pre>